 Binomial name | Trichobatrachus robustus |

-This structure has been compared with the external gills that they possessed when they are at their aquatic stage.
+This structure has been compared with the external gills that they possess when they are at their aquatic stage.
 This is because the males remain in the water with the eggs after the females have laid them.

 Research has shown that when a horror frog is attacked, it breaks off its bones.
 The sharpened bones are projected out of the body as claws.
 However, whether or not the bones are retracted is unknown.

-Most experts believe that since they can do that when they feel threatened, then they can also retract the bones when they feel safe.
+Most experts believe that since they can do that when they feel threatened, they can also retract the bones when they feel safe.
 They believe that after retraction, healing of the broken and damaged tissues follows.

-Horror frogs are native to central Africa and are also found in western African countries including Nigeria, Cameroon, Equatorial Guinea, the Democratic Republic of the Congo, Gabon, and possibly Angola.
+Horror frogs are native to central Africa and are also found in western African countries, including Nigeria, Cameroon, Equatorial Guinea, the Democratic Republic of the Congo, Gabon, and possibly Angola.

 Conservation